ThomasWalker1/ThomasWalker1.github.io/README.md

 ## Developed Material on the Imperial Maths Wiki

-I am an administrator for a student lead initiative at Imperial College London.
+I am an administrator for a student-led initiative at Imperial College London.
 To learn more about the work we do click [here](https://imperialmathswiki.com/).

 - MATH40002 Analysis
     - Worked Solutions